Embrace-clarity/clarity-whitepaper/README.md

 - Home Assistant
 - TV
 - Desktop

+# Fair distribution of value and full transparency

+Business between service providers and suppliers has always been happening under the table.
+Often deals might involve human expatiation, from the (real)miners to factories that mold the materials, to workers on the assembly line.

+With the blockchain will be able to trace who produced what and make sure this person is paid fairly every time a Clarity device is sold.
+The buyer will have the choice to pick a manufacturer based on their reputation.

+The same logic applies to everything, GitHub contributions, designers, marketers, engineers, etc.

 # Production & Maintenance
 Open Hardware will enable everyone to participate in the production of the device.
 From handmade crafted to 3D printed and machine manufactured devices.
 Unified guidelines will make sure that devices are safe and compatible with the rest of the eco system.